b-lukaszuk/BS_wJ_eng/contents/canvas.md

 end
 ```

-Once, we got it we can move to another shape, i.e. triangle.
+Once, we got it we can move to another shape, i.e. a triangle.

 ```
 function getTriangle(height::Int)::Vec{Pos}